-- Once more, on the main toolbar click to open the Settings dialog, expand the node Editor, and then click Colors and Fonts.
+- Once more, on the main toolbar click to open the Settings/Preferences dialog, expand the node Editor, and then click Colors and Fonts.
 Note that you cannot change your pre-defined color scheme - you must create its copy first:

 - Click the button Save as, and type the name of your new color scheme: